JohnMurray/busan/decisions/001-protobuf.md

 feature.
 And even if it were, a struct could contain a field that was `Sync + Send` (such as an `Arc`).
 Allowing `Sync` to slip in could violate our strong encapsulation.

-Additionally, location transparency is an initial goal.
+Additionally, location transparency is an initial goal (even if distributed message sending is still a ways off).
 This means beyond `Send` to allow for sending between threads, we need some form of serialization to support sending between processes or machines.

   [neg_impl]: https://github.com/rust-lang/rust/issues/68318

 ## Options

-### Defer to the User
+### User Choice

-The simplest option is to simply "do nothing".
-In order to send messages locally (within the same process), it is only required that types implement the `Send` trait (and maybe the `Sync` trait).
-If a message needs to be sent outside of the current process, then it is up to the user to either ensure the data can be serialized or to explicitly handle serialization and deserialization.

-This is the most flexible option, but has a few drawbacks:
-  + This is a violation of the Actor model, which means several promises (actor isolation, simpler concurrency, location transparency, etc) are no longer feasible within the framework.
-  + This exposes a potentially controversial amount of choice to the user.
+An option is to _not_ put any requirements on message sending, other than what the Rust type system will enforce.
+This would provide users the opportunity to side-step the strong isolation of the Actor Model and would also require a separate API for messages traveling outside of the process.

+#### Pros

+  + Freedom and flexibility in types that can be sent, without need of specific serialization formats or use/implementation of special macros/traits on types.
+  + Choice is serialization format (for remote messages)

+#### Cons

+  + Easy to violate principals of the Actor Model (potential foot-guns)
+  + No location transparency
+  + Separate APIs for local vs remote message passing
-  + This handicaps future development of features/utilities or adds complexity of only being able to apply features/utilities to a subset of applications.
+  + Potential blocker for future functionality or utilities, or limits their use to a sub-set of "good" applications
-  + This requires additional rigor from developers to adhere to best practices.
+  + Increased user complexity along with explosion of choices in how to construct and coordinate actors.
+  + Strong use of "best practices" would be required to reap full benefits of the Actor Model

 ### Allow/Deny-List Specific Types

-Perhaps it is possible to block the types that are likely to cause "violations" of the actor model, such as `Arc` or `RC`.
+`Sync` is the bit that seems to really get types in trouble when it comes to adhering to the strong isolation principals of the Actor Model.
+An idea could be to simply block implementations of this trait (e.g. `Arc` or `Rc`).

 I don't have strong evidence here and this is mostly intuition.
 Type systems are complex, powerful ones even more so.
 I suspect, for the sophisticated user, this would be easy to